R3Conclave/conclave-core-sdk/docs/docs/architecture.md

 **Cloud provider.** A cloud provider needs to support SGX for Conclave to be usable.
 They may operate their own provisioning servers that take over from Intel's.

-!!! notice

-    Cloud providers running their own provisioning servers is a new feature of SGX and not yet supported by Conclave.

 **Auditor.** In the pure enclave-oriented model, the user is responsible for understanding what the enclave does before using it by reading the enclave's source code.
 If the user doesn't do this then enclaves have no point.
 In practice the user may wish to outsource this auditing to someone else.